 With so many shades available, which ones to choose?
-How do we know which tint of sunglasses best suit our lifestyle?
+How do we know which tint of sunglasses best suits our lifestyle?
 From biking to skiing to fishing, our vision and comfort needs differ, and it's not always easy to make the right choice.
 In this blog, I answer these questions by showing you the benefits of each color for your favorite outdoor activities.

 First, dark colors (brown / gray / green) are ideal for everyday use in the sun, for driving, leisure and sports.
 Darker shades cut glare and reduce eye strain in bright conditions.
 Gray and green glasses do not distort the colors, while brown glasses cause a change in the decor, which is often appreciated because it makes it warmer looking.

 Second, medium tinted colors (yellow / amber / pink / blue) excel in moderate to low light conditions.
 They are perfect for skiing, snowboarding and other sports on a cloudy day.
 These tints provide excellent depth perception, improve contrast in low light and shadow conditions, improve visibility of objects and gives your surroundings a vivid color.

 Finally, polarized lenses dramatically reduce the glare caused by light reflecting off surfaces.
 Polarization is a great feature if you enjoy watersports or are particularly sensitive to glare.
 However, in some cases, polarized lenses react with distorted surfaces and car windows, creating irregular spots and reducing the visibility of LCD displays.
 If you use a cell phone or your vehicle's navigation screen frequently, consider mirrored or darker lenses as an anti-glare alternative.